-Is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.
+Is part of this definition and refers to activities undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
+This includes harm that occurs inside or outside of the home, including online.

 Abuse